 Tom graduated from SUNY-ESF in 2001 with a BS in Environmental Forest Biology and Forest Resources Management.
 He has been a counselor, naturalist, and director at various Boy Scout and Environmental Education camps for the past 20 years.
 Tom has many hobbies and skills, chief among them are playing banjo, guitar and mandolin, nature photography, and fly fishing.
 He spent his childhood playing in the woods, fishing in farm ponds, skipping rocks, building forts, camping, backpacking, and forming a deep connection to the natural world.
 As Camp Director at Baltimore Woods since 2007, he has been passionate about providing those same opportunities for hundreds of local children as they play and discover and build their own nature connections.

-Patrick Burke, Environmental Educator
+Anna Stunkel, Environmental Educator

-Margaret Foley, Environmental Educator
+Bridget Jones, Environmental Educator

 Sue Jones, Office Manager